Update a Product Catalog Dataset

 Using the Add Attribute Modal

-The ADD ATTRIBUTE button on the Attributes tab allows you to add additional attributes to the product catalog's schema without uploading a file.
+Follow these steps to add attributes to a product catalog dataset's schema without uploading a file.

-Type the new attribute's name into ATTRIBUTE NAME, and then select the correct data type from ATTRIBUTE TYPE.
+- Type the new attribute's name into ATTRIBUTE NAME.

 Attribute names must begin with a letter and contain only letters, numbers, and underscores.

-The new attribute appears at the bottom of the table.
-There is no indication it has no data associated with it.
+The new attributes appear at the bottom of the table.
+There is no indication the new attributes have no data associated with them.

 Failed Updates

-• In the LAST UPDATED column for the product catalog's entry on the All Datasets list page and the Product Datasets list page
+- In the LAST UPDATED column for the product catalog's entry on the Product Catalogs view of the Datasets list page

-Click the UPDATE FAILED message to view the File Upload Error modal, which contains a brief description of all errors that prevented the platform from performing the update.
+Click that text to view the File Upload Error modal, which contains a brief description of all errors that prevented the platform from performing the update.

 Refer to Common Product Catalog Validation Errors for more information about specific errors and how to correct them.